Side effects may occur with KEYTRUDA and LENVIMA

 Bleeding

-• LENVIMA may cause serious bleeding problems that may lead to death.
-Tell your health care provider if you have any signs or symptoms of bleeding during treatment with LENVIMA, including:
+- LENVIMA may cause serious bleeding problems that may lead to death.
+Tell your health care provider if you develop any signs or symptoms of bleeding during treatment with LENVIMA, including:

 Change in thyroid hormone levels